liamjbennett/blog/content/posts/2014-09-01-testing-puppet-with-beaker-pt-dot-2-the-windows-story.md

 The next module we chose to look at was [puppet-Windowsfeature](http://github.com/opentable/puppet-Windowsfeature).

-The test we have implemented in this moudle looks like this:
+The test we have implemented in this module looks like this:

     require 'spec_helper_acceptance'